Martin Kohlroser

 Martin Kohlroser (8 January 1905 – 14 November 1967) was a SS-Oberführer (Senior Colonel) in the Waffen SS during World War II who was awarded the German Cross in Gold.

-Life
+Biography

 Kohlroser joined the SA in 1923 and participated in the Munich Putsch.
-On 1 June 1930, je joined the Allgemeine SS (SS-Nr.: 3 149).
+On 1 June 1930, he joined the Allgemeine SS (SS-Nr.: 3 149).
 He was also a member of the NSDAP (NSDAP-Nr.: 371 577).

 He was one of the original 117 men selected by Josef Dietrich to form the Headquarters Guard (SS-Stabswache) for Adolf Hitler in March 1933.
 This unit, forerunner of the Leibstandarte, later became a part of the SS-Verfügungstruppe.
 During his service in the SS, he would be promoted from a junior officer in the LSSAH, to the rank of SS-Oberführer and would end World War II, in command of the 34th SS Volunteer Grenadier Division Landstorm Nederland.